firavoyage/blogging/readme.md

 > if you ever miss me, just close your eyes. and maybe i'll appear in your dreams.

-- fira 💖, she/her (not 🏳️‍⚧️ or 🍥), 🇬🇧 user, 🇨🇳 native but rarely used, 🇯🇵 learner, 🇫🇷 very beginner
+- fira 💖, she/her (without 🏳️‍⚧️ or 🍥), 🇬🇧 user, 🇨🇳 native but rarely used, 🇯🇵 learner, 🇫🇷 very beginner
 - a developer, content creator, wikipedian
 - grew up in shanghai
 - on the internet since 2019, which is my actual "home town"